Polymer Ten Pound Note

-The resulting polymer note was issued on 14 September 2017.
+The resulting polymer note was issued on September 14 2017.
 This example was donated to the Museum by the Bank of England.
-It was presented in a blue felt folder with a card letter signed by Victoria Cleland, Director of Banknotes and Chief Cashier.
-The serial number AA01001949 commemorates the date of the opening of the Museum, 1949.
+2017 was also the 200th anniversary of Jane Austen’s death.

 The engraved image of Jane Austen which dominates the reverse of the note was derived from the portrait commissioned by James Edward Austen Leigh in 1870, itself adapted from the well-known sketch by her sister, Cassandra.

-The smaller image is adapted from a drawing by Elizabeth Bishop (1902-1988) of Miss Elizabeth Bennet undertaking “The examination of all the letters which Jane had written to her”.
-(In the source illustration to a scene from Pride and Prejudice, the Jane being depicted was Elizabeth Bennet’s fictional sister.)
+The smaller image is adapted from a drawing by Elizabeth Bishop (1902-1988) of Elizabeth Bennet undertaking “The examination of all the letters which Jane had written to her”.

 The composition is completed by an image of Godmersham Park, being approached by a small carriage such as the one Jane might have used on her visits there.
-Godmersham was, like Chawton House, the home of her brother Edward Austen Knight, and is believed to have been the inspiration for a number of her novels.
+Godmersham was the home of Jane’s brother Edward Knight, and is believed to have been the inspiration for a number of her novels.